Composite Sorting: Characterizing Optimal Sorting

-We prove Lemma \ref{l:nocross} by considering the two unique configurations with intersecting pairs.\footnote{There are six distinct orderings of workers $x$'s (white circles) and jobs $z$'s (black dots) to consider, which can be represented as: .
-The first four configurations do not contain any intersections.
-The final two scenarios are discussed in the main text.} The first configuration is $x<z'<z<x'$.
-Since the mismatch cost increases in the distance between worker and job, an improvement is to instead pair the closer points $(x,z')$ and $(x',z)$ as it reduces the mismatch cost for each worker and hence the total mismatch costs.
+For any two pairs $(x,z)$ and $(x',z')$ in an optimal sorting, their arcs do not intersect.
+Specifically, consider two unique configurations with intersecting pairs.\footnote{There are six distinct orderings of workers $x$'s (white circles) and jobs $z$'s (black dots) to consider, which can be represented as: .
+The first four configurations do not contain intersections.
+The final two configurations are discussed in the main text.} The first configuration is $x<z'<z<x'$.
+Since the mismatch cost increases in the skill gap, an improvement is to instead pair the closer points $(x,z')$ and $(x',z)$, as it reduces the mismatch cost for each worker and hence the total mismatch cost.
 The second configuration is $x<x'<z<z'$.
-In this case, we utilize the concavity of the cost of mismatch to obtain a contradiction to the optimality condition (\ref{e:stability}).
-We reshuffle so that we have one large mismatch $(x,z')$ and one small mismatch $(x',z)$.
-By concavity, the cost of this is smaller than two medium-size mismatches.
-The output loss due to mismatch strictly reduces by assigning worker $x$ to job $z'$ and worker $x'$ to job $z$, which contradicts the optimality condition (\ref{e:stability}).
+In this case, we change the pairing to one large skill gap $(x,z')$ and one small skill gap $(x',z)$.
+By concavity, the cost is smaller than two medium-size skill gaps.

-\textbf{Layering}.
-The observation that an optimal assignment does not contain intersections enables us to next show that the optimal assignment problem can be decomposed into a series of independent problems.

-To see how the assignment problem is decomposed into different layers, let $H$ be the difference between the cumulative distribution function of workers $F$ and the cumulative distribution function of jobs $G$.
-The measure of underqualification $H$ measures the extent to which workers up to skill level $s$ outweigh the jobs requiring skill levels up to $s$ since $H(s):=F(s)-G(s)$.

-Figure \ref{f:layers} illustrates the measure of underqualification.
-The top panel gives an example of the worker distribution $F$ and the job distribution $G.$ Distribution $F$ has one worker at skill level $s_{1}$ and four workers at skill level $s_{3}$.
-Distribution $G$ has two jobs each at skill level $s_{2}$ and $s_{5}$ and a single job at $s_{4}$.
-The underqualification measure between $s_{1}$ and $s_{2}$ is $H=\frac{1}{5}$ as there is one worker at $s_{1}$ and no jobs less than $s_{2}$.
-Between $s_{2}$ and $s_{3}$, the underqualification measure is $H=-\frac{1}{5}$ as there are two jobs and only one worker compared to level $s_{3}$.
-The similar intuition holds for the other points yielding the measure of underqualification $H\in\{a_{v}\}_{v=0}^{4}=\{-\frac{1}{5},0,\frac{1}{5},\frac{2}{5},\frac{3}{5}\}$ at skill levels $\{s_{i}\}_{i=1}^{5}$.
-Generally, an underqualification measure has jumps at a finite number of skill levels $\{s_{i}\}$ and takes a finite number of values in $\{a_{0},a_{1},\dots,a_{L}\}$ if the distributions of workers and jobs are discrete.

-To illustrate the construction of layers we plot the blue dashed lines which indicate the different values of the measure of underqualification in the bottom panel of Figure \ref{f:intersecting}.
-Layers are thus confined between two successive blue lines.
-For example, the top layer (between $a_{3}=\frac{2}{5}$ and $a_{4}=\frac{3}{5}$) contains a worker at skill level $s_{3}$ and a job at skill level $s_{4}$.
-Similarly, the layer between $a_{1}=0$ and $a_{2}=\frac{1}{5}$ consists of one worker each at skill levels $s_{1}$ and $s_{3}$, and one job each at skill levels $s_{2}$ and $s_{5}$.